embarklabs/blog/source/_posts/2020-02-18-wasm-ewasm-what-and-why.md

 Today, I'd like to show you what I've discovered about *Wasm*, and in keeping with my  **decentralised web frontend** series; in particular – [**eWasm** (Web Assembly for Ethereum)](https://eWasm.readthedocs.io/en/mkdocs/).

-> ***'Ethereum WebAssembly is a proposed redesign of the Ethereum Smart Contract execution layer using a deterministic subset of WebAssembly.'***
+> ***'Ethereum flavoured WebAssembly is a proposed redesign of the Ethereum Smart Contract execution layer using a deterministic subset of WebAssembly.'***